Man shot in head at Midtown apartment complex near Georgia Tech

-A man was shot in the head amid an argument at an off-campus student apartment building near Georgia Tech in Midtown Atlanta.
+An argument in the halls of an upscale, off-campus student apartment complex turned deadly when someone opened fire on a Georgia Tech student Sunday evening, Atlanta police said.

-Police got a call about the shooting just before 7 p.m.
-Sunday.
-It happened at The Connector Apartments on Spring Street, a couple of blocks from Georgia Tech’s campus.
-The complex caters to students offering high-end off-campus housing.
+Police said the shooting happened just before 7 p.m. at The Connector Apartments on Spring Street in Midtown, a complex that caters to students and is just a couple of blocks from Georgia Tech’s campus.

-When officers arrived, they found the man with a gunshot wound.
+When officers arrived, they found the man with a gunshot wound to the head.
 He was breathing but unconscious, officials said, and he was rushed to a hospital.
-An update on his condition has not been provided.

-The victim’s name or age has not been released, and it’s not clear if he was a student at Georgia Tech.
+Atlanta police later said the 22-year-old, whose name has not been released, died from his injuries Tuesday.

+A Georgia Tech spokesperson confirmed he was a student in a statement earlier this week.

+“Our hearts are with our student as well as his family and friends during this time,” the school said in a statement to The Atlanta Journal-Constitution.

-Police said he was “arguing in the hallway,” which led to the shooting.
+Police said the man was “arguing in the hallway,” which led to the shooting.
+An on-site security officer then reported the incident to police, a spokesperson for The Connector told the AJC.

+Georgia Tech officials said there was no threat to the campus.
+Atlanta police are leading the investigation and did not release additional details about the shooter or the incident.

 About the Author